for over 75 years

-The Milton Inn, a 276-year-old fieldstone building in Northern Baltimore County, is counted among Maryland’s historic treasures.
+The Milton Inn is counted among Maryland’s historic treasures.
 It is believed that construction of the Inn began in 1740, and it has grown and changed over the years to become one of the premier country dining spots in the United States.
 The house was originally used as a coachstop for Quakers who settled in this area.
 They came to worship at the New Gunpowder Meeting House which stood just a few miles from here.

 During that era, the town of Sparks, Maryland was named Priceville after its founder, Quaker John Price.
 There are still members of the Price family residing nearby.
 The Inn served as a haven for travelers for about a hundred years.
 It was then purchased by John Emerson Lamb, who transformed it to a “classic” school for boys.
 Sons of prominent Maryland planters and merchants attended Milton Academy (named for Paradise Lost poet John Milton).
 The name has been associated with the Inn ever since.